GAKINDUSTRIES/TopicApi/README.md

 - Postgis: Postgres extension is included to efficiently connect people with other people nearby.
 - ActionCable: Implemented for people to be able to chat with others.
 - Koala: Got bless to the one who invented OAuth2.
 This help us to login using Facebook within seconds.
+- ActiveAdmin: Easy interface to play with.

-And mucho more amazing stuff!
+And much more amazing stuff!
 Check out the code.

 ## Setup